curedao/docs/constitution/3-platform.md

 The platform consists of two primary components:

-- **Core** - This will be open-source and include only universally necessary features.
-This primarily consists of user authentication, data owner access controls, data storage, data validation, and an API for storage and retrieval.
-The DAO will compensate contributors to the core platform.
+- **Core Open-Source Platform** - The core platform will be open-source and include only universally necessary features.
+This primarily consists of user authentication, data owner access controls, data storage, data validation, and an API for storage and retrieval.The DAO will compensate contributors to the core platform.
-- **Plugins** - These will be modules that provide additional functionality such as data import from specific sources, data mapping to various formats, data analysis, data visualization, notifications.
+- **Plugin Framework** - Plugins will be modules that provide additional functionality.
+This includes data import from specific sources, data mapping to various formats, data analysis, data visualization, notifications.
 These may be free or monetized by their creator or even be integrated into the core based on community voting.

-The possibility for development teams to easily create software modules on top of the core opens up the basis for no-code marketplaces for plugins for easier and faster application development.
+The possibility for developers to easily create plugin modules on top of the core opens up the basis for no-code marketplaces.
 A famous successful example is Wordpress and it's plugin ecosystem.
 A possible implementation of the envisioned plugin marketplace is illustrated in the graphic below:

 ![framework diagram](../assets/plugins/plugin-marketplace.png)